deanturpin/thoughts-on-software-dev/readme.md

 ```

 # Simple syntax
-Use features of the language to simplify the code.
+Use features of the language to simplify the code (see "Scope" above).

 ```cpp
 // C++ - local namespace declaration to simplify scope